enzofrancescaHM/RoomXRNative/readme.md

 if error java.lang.NoSuchMethodError: No static method createEgl14([I)Lorg/webrtc/EglBase14; in class Lorg/webrtc/EglBase;
 then you have to set minSdkVersion = 24 in build.gradle

+if using react navigation, please follow the instructions on prerequisites on: https://reactnavigation.org/docs/getting-started/ (add override in mainactivity)
+any way the code changes are reflected to git, so it should be present as is.

 Android Build APK
 =================
 create the folder asset in  android/app/src/main/assets/ if not present